omni/tokenbridge/bridge-monitor/README.md

 - Deployed version: https://bridge-monitoring.poa.net/

-This tools allows you to spin up node.js server to monitor for 2 contracts on Home and Foreign Eth networks to check for balance difference.
+This tool allows you to spin up a NODE.JS server to monitor for health of the Token Bridge contracts: check for the balance difference, discover inconsistency in the validators list, catch unhandled transactions.
-On Home network it checks for `HOME_BRIDGE_ADDRESS` balance.
-On Foreign network it checks for the `ERC20 token` total supply for the `FOREIGN_BRIDGE_ADDRESS`.

 ## Examples